lopezzot/ATLHECTB/README.md

 ├── images                    # Images for documentation
 ├── include                   # Includers (.hh)
-├── runcards                  # Macro cards for production ├── scripts                   # Scripts for lxplus and lxplus+HTCondor usage
-├── src                       # Sources (.cc)
+├── runcards                  # Macro cards for production ├── scripts                   # Scripts for lxplus and lxplus with HTCondor usage ├── src                       # Sources (.cc)
 ```